 In the 1820s, American political culture gave way to the democratic urges of the citizenry.
 Political leaders and parties rose to popularity by championing the will of the people, pushing the country toward a future in which a wider swath of citizens gained a political voice.
-However, this expansion of political power was limited to white men; women, free blacks, and Indians remained—or grew increasingly—disenfranchised by the American political system.
+However, this expansion of political power was limited to White men; women, free Black people, and Native Americans remained—or grew increasingly—disenfranchised by the American political system.

 THE DECLINE OF FEDERALISM

 The first party system in the United States shaped the political contest between the Federalists and the Democratic-Republicans.
 The Federalists, led by Washington, Hamilton, and Adams, dominated American politics in the 1790s.
 After the election of Thomas Jefferson—the Revolution of 1800—the Democratic-Republicans gained ascendance.
 The gradual decline of the Federalist Party is evident in its losses in the presidential contests that occurred between 1800 and 1820.
 After 1816, in which Democratic-Republican James Monroe defeated his Federalist rival Rufus King, the Federalists never ran another presidential candidate.

 Before the 1820s, a code of deference had underwritten the republic’s political order.
 Deference was the practice of showing respect for individuals who had distinguished themselves through military accomplishments, educational attainment, business success, or family pedigree.
 Such individuals were members of what many Americans in the early republic agreed was a natural aristocracy.
 Deference shown to them dovetailed with republicanism and its emphasis on virtue, the ideal of placing the common good above narrow self-interest.
 Republican statesmen in the 1780s and 1790s expected and routinely received deferential treatment from others, and ordinary Americans deferred to their “social betters” as a matter of course.